boluok/MobilePOS/README.md

 ### Connecting from your own application

-To initiate payment with card from your own app at the point of transaction call on Thames with the amount and transactionReference, transactionRef must be 12 digit and alphanumeric
+To initiate payment with card from your own app at the point of transaction call on Thames with the amount and transactionReference, transactionRef must be 12 digit numeric code

 NOTE: If amount is not passed the user will be given the option to enter their own amount
 ```